Jumio/mobile-cordova/demo/README.md

 To build and run the iOS app, you need to add a hook in the `config.xml` iOS platform, which extends the generated Podfile.
 This script is located in the `scripts` folder, called `podEdit.js`, along with the extension, `podExtension`, that is copied to the Podfile.

 ### Android specific hook
-Currently, we need the add a `after_platform_add` hook in the `config.xml` Android platform section, to modify the Java version of the build gradle.
+Currently, we need the add a `after_prepare` hook in the `config.xml` Android platform section, to modify the Java version of the build gradle.
 This script is located in the `scripts` folder, called `buildGradleEdit.js`.

 ## Usage
 ```